Samsung/tizen-docs/docs/application/native/guides/ui/efl/mobile/component-calendar.md

      elm_calendar_weekdays_names_set(calendar, &weekname);
      ```

-   - Mark holidays with the `elm_calendar_mark_add()` function.The following example shows how to mark a Sunday as holiday:
+   - Mark holidays with the `elm_calendar_mark_add()` function.

+     The following example shows how to mark a Sunday as holiday:

      ```
      struct tm *sunday = gmtime(&the_time);